 Moving on to the vanity chair which is a purchase from the Nashville Flea Market.

 I turned the chair upside down and removed the seat.
+It’s easy to remove the screws holding the seat to the frame.

 Then I painted the metal frame using RustOleum Metallic Oil Rubbed Bronze Spray Paint.
 Five minutes and the job was done.

-Select the fabric for re-covering the chair seat.
+Select the fabric for recovering the chair seat.

 The fabric is from an old shirt.
 I love this shirt.
 I wore it for three or four years then something happened.
 It was a combination of shirt shrinkage after so many washings and dryings and weight gain on my part.
 Just the facts.
 But, I kept the shirt and put it in my fabric stash in the workshop.
 Glad I did.